Benefits & Leave 26 min

 3. Strengthened loyalty to the team

-Six in 10 of the employers we spoke to said low turnover rates decrease operational costs, with a further 59% stating that time spent on training is reduced when the turnover rate is low, highlighting how cost effective employee retention can be in the ongoing cost of living crisis.
+Additionally, six in 10 of the employers we spoke to said low turnover rates decrease operational costs.
+A further 59% stated that time spent on training is reduced when the turnover rate is low.

 Get Greenhouse and Remote's guide to managing life-work balance